|K4VO – Construction 4 Lecture I Bachelor – 6. Semester

-Handling of a simple architectural-constructive design task, which will be elaborated through to implementation and detailed planning following individual practice-related planning phases.
+Handling of a complex architectural-constructive design task, which will be elaborated through to implementation and detailed planning, following the individual practice-related planning phases.

 Students will be taught the basics of architectural design through work of a clear set task.
 These are in particular: the handling of programmes relating to function and space, dialogue with the constructional and scenic context, in which the task is arranged, the substantiation and construction appropriate to the concept of the design.Analytical thinking, the drawing of conclusions and argumentation will be taught in dependence on the design and presentation task.
 It is essential here that students should develop their own concept of space, be able to give reasons for the position they take up and to be able to represent it using suitable means.
 The intention is to provide an impetus for both independent and team thinking and action.

 |E4UE – Design 4 Practical I Bachelor – 6.
 Semester